-A recent study conducted by Grammarly with over 400 freelancers to determine what impact writing skills have on career opportunities, published in an infographic picked up by The Huffington Post, indicates there is a strong correlation between writing skills, hireability and pay.
+A recent study to determine what impact writing skills have on career opportunities indicates there is a strong correlation between writing skills, hireability and pay.

 I attribute my success as a writer in part to having been a scrupulous spell-checker.
 This was in the days before computers with automated spellcheck, so I did it the old-fashioned way: using the dictionary.
 I was also served well by my reign as spelling bee champ of my eight grade class.
 I started my career as a freelance writer, which meant sending out a gazillion query letters and short stories on spec.
 I got plenty of "no's." and not a lot of "yeses," but I guarantee not one of the "no's" was due to a misspelled word.

 Now, as a writer with many published titles lining my shelves, I wish I could say I had no need of a copy editor.
 Though loath to admit it, I still make mistakes.
 Not glaring ones, however.
 (Note the proper usage of "loath" which is often confused with "loathe.")

 My goal isn't to be perfect.
 I have found that being attentive to grammar is enough.
 It's made me a better writer.
 In thinking about comma placement, I think about the economy of language.
 Everything in it's proper place.
 Too many words can look like too many commas: cluttered at best, clunky at worst.